siy/booter-flow/README.md

     Tuple2<Session, User> result = reactor.awaitAll(() -> sessionDAO.fromToken(token),
                                                     () -> userDAO.byToken(token));
 ~~~
-The Reactor will execute both tasks asynchronously and once both of them will be ready, result will be returned.
+The Reactor will execute both tasks asynchronously and once all of them will be ready, result will be returned.

 Sometimes waiting for all results is not necessary.
 Instead we need to get result as soon as possible but it
 can be obtained from different sources with different reliability and speed.
 For this use case Reactor provides